Tuesday, March 17, 2015

 "I don't want to fight anymore!
 I want to return to my village!

-Those experiences explain why soldiers guarding the cannons let the guards take them, not to mention helping them seize arms in depots.
-As well, as the army replaced officer losses by promoting soldiers from the ranks, many must have shared their men's opinions.
+Those experiences explain why soldiers guarding the cannons let the guards take them.
+As well, since the army replaced officer losses by promoting soldiers from the ranks, many must have shared their men's opinions.

 "An explosion seems inevitable," Trochu told Thiers, warning against using troops stationed in Paris.